Ali365Dash/ali365dash.github.io/README.md

-# Hi!
-I'm just another coder...you can leave now...
-Still staying?
-May as well show you around...
+Hi!
+I'm just another coder.
+Of course, if you're reading this, I imagine you want to know a bit more than that.
 ## Programming
 I code in Lua (mostly for Roblox, but that's a story for another time), Python and (a bit of) JavaScript.
 Want to know what I've made?
 ### Python - Groupblox